joshluisaac/arraysort/README.md

 Running the tests.
 ------------------

-The tests are written in groovy using Junit framework.
+The tests are written in Java using Junit framework.
 The source code for the tests are located in `src/test/java`.
 I wrote the tests to be simple and readable.
 Anyone looking at the tests would find it easy to figure out what's going on.